Oavo33/LOFTIES/README.md

     </div>
   </div><div class="hub-card">
     <h1>60% Community + 40% Local Business = Success</h1>
-    <p>Welcome to Collabor8, a community-driven hub that empowers businesses and fosters collaboration.
-Join us to unlock boundless growth opportunities and forge meaningful connections.
-With a focus on community involvement, we prioritize the 60/40 rule, giving the community a significant say in shaping the hub.
-Together, we challenge corporate dominance and redirect support towards local enterprises.
-Experience personalized exchanges, community services, and unique features like the engaging graffiti wall.
-Be part of our vibrant ecosystem, where businesses and communities thrive.
-Discover, connect, and create unforgettable experiences at Collabor8!</p><div class="dropdown-container">
+    <p>Hey folks, welcome to Collabor8!
+Think of us as your friendly neighborhood hub.
+Here, we bring together local businesses and the community, allowing both to grow and succeed.
+We emphasize the "60/40 rule": our community gets a major say in shaping our space.
+We're all about supporting local businesses and challenging the big corporations.
+You'll find cool features like a graffiti wall, a variety of local businesses to explore, and more.
+Join us, create some amazing experiences, and let's make this space truly our own!</p><div class="dropdown-container">
     <div class="dropdown">
       <select>
         <option value="">Select a Local business</option>